verbb/formie/docs/feature-tour/fields.md

 Instructions Position | How the instructions for the field should be positioned.
 CSS Classes | Add classes to be outputted on this field’s container.
 Container Attributes | Add attributes to be outputted on this field’s container.
-Input Atributes | Add attributes to be outputted on this field’s input.
+Input Attributes | Add attributes to be outputted on this field’s input.
 Visibility | See below.

 ### Visibility
 You can set any field to be "Hidden" on the front-end.
 This will still be available in the source of the page, but hidden for general users.
 You can also set it to be "Disabled", where the field is never rendered on the front-end, but can still have its value set via [Field Population](docs:template-guides/populating-forms).
-This can be benefitial if you're concerned with tampering of the HTML before submission.
+This can be beneficial if you're concerned with tampering of the HTML before submission.

 See the full [Field](docs:developers/field) documentation for more.

-In addition some fields have some additional specific settings, described below.
+In addition, some fields have some additional specific settings, described below.

 ### Match Field
 For some fields (Text, Number, Password and Email) you can select whether to enforce validation where two fields need to have the same value.
 This is most commonly used for "confirm" fields, such as Email, or Password.